DamianMcNulty/project4recipes/README.md

 ### User Stories

-1. As a user, I can input an ingredient
+1. As a user, I can input a new ingredient and add it to the database.
-2. As a user, I can input categories
+2. As a user, I can input a new category and add it to the database.
-3. As a user, I can select multiple ingredients
+3. As a user, I can imput a new allergen and add it to the database.
-4. As a user, I can input a recipe
+4. As a user, I can input a new recipe and add it to the database.
-5. An ingredient is stored in a database
+5. As a user, I can filter a list of recipes by meal.
-6. A recipe is stored in a database
+6. As a user, I can filter a list of recipes by selecting one or more ingredients.
-7. A category is stored in a database
+7. As a user, I can filter a list of recipes not containing one or more allergens.
-8. A user can filter a list of recipes based on various criteria, ordered by number of views or upvotes, pagination, showing some summary statistics, number of matching recipes, number of new recipes
+8. As a user, I can sort a list of recipes by number of upvotes.
 9. As a user, I can view detailed info about each recipe
 10. As a user, I can edit and delete recipes
 11. As a user, I can log in with a username